Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/xquery_3.md

 The index configuration file is typically called `collection.xconf`, and you’ll need to read [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml) to learn how to configure it.
 As a brief illustration, though, in the following example, we configure:

-* The Lucene full-text index using the standard, whitespace, and keyword analyzers, and we tell it to index specific elements and attributes.
+* The Lucene full-text index using the standard and whitespace analyzers, and we tell it to index specific elements and attributes.
+In this example, the standard analyzer is our default and we use the whitespace analyzer for `<head>` elements (specified in the `@analyzer` attribute on the corresponding `<text>` element).
 You can read about Lucene analyzers at <https://exist-db.org/exist/apps/doc/lucene.xml>.
 * We create a new range index on the `@n` attribute.
 You can read about the new range index at <https://exist-db.org/exist/apps/doc/newrangeindex.xml>.
 * We create an ngram index on `<head>` and `<p>` elements.
 You can read about the ngram index at <https://exist-db.org/exist/apps/doc/ngram>.